How To Build A Strong Church – 5 Key Areas Of Focus

 A healthy way to think about church growth is to leave to God the things only he can do (the stuff we pray about), and accept the responsibility he has entrusted to us to do something about.

-God gave me the teeth He gave me, but I brush them.
+God gave me teeth, but I brush them.

-This being said, now let’s take a look at what a pastor can focus on to ‘unstick’ his church growth:
+This being said, now let’s take a look at what you as a leader can focus on to unstick your church growth:

 Here are the big 5: